Brandon C. Price

 Recent transactions include:

-- Thermo Fisher Scientific in its pending $11.5 billion acquisition of Qiagen
+- Thermo Fisher Scientific in its $550 million acquisition of Mesa Biotech and its terminated $12.5 billion acquisition of Qiagen NV

-- Cardworks in its pending $2.65 billion sale to Ally Financial
+- CardWorks in its terminated $2.65 billion sale to Ally Financial

 - Westrock Coffee in its $405 million acquisition of S&D Coffee from Cott